-- 1. The information in this document is accurate for North America only, and is subject to change based on developments in agricultural standards and other factors. - 2.
-Organic produce generally has higher rates of infestation due to minimal usage of pesticides.
-One should be hesitant to purchase organic varieties of produce which generally requires cleaning and/or checking. - 3.
-Greenhouse or hothouse grown produce does not necessarily indicate less infestation. - 4.
+- 1. The information in this document is accurate for North America only, and is subject to change based on developments in agricultural standards and other external factors. - 2.
+The insects which are forbidden to eat are those which are visible to the average naked eye.
+This does not exclude insects which blend in to their surroundings or are not recognizable to some due to their unfamiliarity with the species. - Organic produce generally has higher rates of infestation due to minimized use of pesticides.
+One should be hesitant to purchase organic varieties of produce which require cleaning and/or checking. - 4.
+Greenhouse or hothouse grown produce does not necessarily indicate less infestation. - 5.
 As insects tend to hide in folds and crevices, curlier leaves are more difficult to clean.
-Therefore, whenever possible one should avoid curlier leaves (e.g., use flat-leaf spinach and flat-leaf parsley instead of the curlier varieties).
-Curly kale should preferably be avoided as well.
+Therefore, whenever possible one should avoid curlier leaves (e.g., use flat-leaf spinach and flat-leaf parsley instead of the curlier varieties). - 6.
+Pureeing: All conventional produce which are to be pureed (ground into a fine liquid) do not need to be checked and/or cleaned.
+In other words, one may not blend produce in order to avoid checking and/or cleaning.
+However, one who wishes to make a smoothie, juice or dip with these items may blend them without checking and/or cleaning.
+This is not recommended for organic produce or items categorized as muchzak b'tolaim (see above).